Is it better to have one big container of your basic stocks — such as sugar, flour and pasta — or to divide it up?

 My preference is to divide pretty much everything into at least two containers.
 Usually, I have three: a smaller container that I get into “all the time” and then my main stock divided between at least two airtight bins.
 There are several reasons for this:

 - If something happens to one container — say bugs get into it or it gets moldy — you haven’t lost your entire stock of that item.

-- The more you get into a container, the greater the chances of getting contamination or bugs in it.
+- The more often you get into a container, the greater the chances of getting contamination or bugs in it.
 So having containers that you aren’t getting into will decrease the chance that those containers of food will have a problem.

 - It’s usually easier to find places to store smaller containers.

 - Smaller containers are lighter in weight and much easier to handle when the boat is moving.

 Paper products — particularly toilet paper and feminine hygiene products — should also be divided in case of a leak in a locker.
 You really don’t want to lose your entire stock of either one.
 Read more tips on storing paper products.